 - Ridiculously Human Robot: Turns out she's a Kraang exosuit.

-- Robotic Reveal: Actually a Kraang Mini-Mecha
+- Robotic Reveal: She's actually a Kraang Mini-Mecha.

 - Surprisingly Good English: Compared to most of the other Kraang.
 Kraang Sub-Prime is even seen complaining that in the thousands of years the Kraang have been on Earth, he's the only one who has bothered to learn how to speak English properly.